 Now comes the “Engagement” part!

-To fully optimize your email deliverability you’ll need to direct your focus on overall engagement, open & click rates and low spam complaints.
+To fully optimize your email deliverability, you’ll need to direct your focus on overall metrics (open & click rates and low spam complaints) and Audience Management.

 Although the normal email metrics (i.e. opens, clicks, etc.) provided by your email service provider play a role, ISP’s look at engagement a bit differently by also monitoring a subscriber’s inbox actions in deciding whether your email ends up in the inbox or not.